bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 I just want to double-click on that epiphany moment, because I've obviously never had one of those myself.
 But as an engineer, sometimes you have the, I'm trying this thing, I'm trying this thing, I can't figure out an elegant way, and then it clicks.
 Does it feel like that?
-Or is it like, I'm throwing, like, sort of from a research perspective, like, I'm throwing a lot of different ideas at this thing, and trying to prove them out, and one of them clicks?
+Or is it like, like, sort of from a research perspective, like, I'm throwing a lot of different ideas at this thing, and trying to prove them out, and one of them clicks?

 Speaker 1: 00:05:48